Tag Archives: 6.5 creedmoor

 In the field

 I loaded a magazine with my Hornady Match ammo, closed the bolt and focused on the target.
-I tightened up my grip against the trigger, and pressed till it broke.
+Tightening up my grip against the trigger, I pressed till it broke.
 It felt great, the recoil was linear and even, I ran the bolt fast and fired another.
 And continued till the mag went empty.

 I ran the rifle through an afternoon of shooting, burning up my ammunition.
 It was very enjoyable and ended up teaching me a few things.
 I also added a Accuracy Solutions Bipod extender to see how it affected the rifle and its shooting, the results were steadier.